 The charm of local boutiques is that each shop tells a story and is curated in a unique way.
-Meet Lisa Lorenz of Never Enough Boutique, hear her story, and peek into the life of this fashionably local boutique owner.
+Meet the owners of the Vault Luxury Resale, hear their stories, and peek into the lives of these fashionably local boutique owners.

 What is the oldest piece of clothing that you own?